eirikese/exploring_usv_positioning/README.md

 * Point Cloud Map Fitting

 The code for Point Cloud Object Detection is developed using ROS Noetic and C++, on Ubuntu 20.04.
 The PCL library is used for point cloud clustering and pose estimation.
 The lidar used for testing is Ouster OS1-64, with data transfer via ROS pointcloud2 messages.
 Relative Positioning using Fiducial Markers utilizes OpenCV, together with ArUco markers for detection and relative positioning.
-The Map Fitting algorithm uses three different approaches to fit a source point cloud to a noisy target:
+Three different approaches have been tested for map fitting.

 | Approach | Code |
 |-|-|